 OS: Microsoft Windows XP and higher

-To access the Order options, access the Home tab of the Ribbon.
-Within the Drawing group, click the Arrange button to bring up the Arrange gallery, as shown in Figure 1.
-All the Order options can be seen in the area highlighted in red within Figure 1.
+To access Order options, access the Home tab of the Ribbon.
+Within the Drawing group, click the Arrange button to bring up the Arrange gallery, as shown in Figure 1, below.
+All Order options can be seen in the area highlighted in red within Figure 1.

 Figure 1: The Order Objects option lets you send slide objects back or forward